r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 </div>

 ### Clock
 Selects Internal, Ableton Link or an External clock source.
 The Play and Stop controls and BPM scales change depending on the option selected.
-When you press and toggle INT, two options are available pressing the right round button: **Link Ableton** and **EXT Reason**.
+When you press and toggle INT, two options are available by pressing the right round button: **Link Ableton** and **EXT Reason**.
 The EXT option shows **Reason** because the template has the BPM values already scaled to this DAW.
 But you have the option to change it if you use any other external DAW.

-- **INT**: This option selects Reason as the clock source.
+- **INT**: This option selects **Reaktor** as the clock source.
 You could use Reaktor as the master clock source for your setup if you select the option "Send clock to MIDI ouput" in the Reaktor settings menu.

 - **LINK**  **Ableton Link**: This option selects Ableton Link as the clock source.
 Manually Enable **Link** in both Ableton as and Reaktor.